-The median earnings of all employees has increased marginally compared with the previous year's calculation, which largely reflects the 1% pay award for 2014/15; however, the lower figure in the table is due to the change to using the taxable pay figure rather than the pay figure used to calculate National Insurance contributions.
+The median earnings of all employees have increased compared with the previous year's calculation, which largely reflects the 1.2% pay award for 2016/17.

 It is important to emphasise that the pay policy of the Council is to pay at the market median, and this is only reached at the top of the incremental pay points for each grade.
 This ensures that people are paid at a lower level than the Council policy until they have fully matured into the role.
 In addition, although these are contractual payments, they are withheld if performance is not satisfactory at the expected level.